IIIF/api/source/api/presentation/3.0/index.md

 ```

 ##### service
 A link to a service that makes more functionality available for the resource, such as from an image to the base URI of an associated [IIIF Image API][image-api] service.
 The service resource _SHOULD_ have additional information associated with it in order to allow the client to determine how to make appropriate use of it, such as a `profile` link to a service description.
-It _MAY_ also have relevant information copied from the service itself.
-This duplication is permitted in order to increase the performance of rendering the object without necessitating additional HTTP requests.
-Please see the [Service Profiles][annex] document for known services.
+Please see the [Service Profiles][annex] document for currently known service types.

  * Any resource type _MAY_ have one or more links to an external service.